 Every decision falls in your hands.

-You get to create your schedule, choose whether or not you want to hire employees, determine what tasks those employees carry out, dictate a growth strategy, allocate resources and funds, and so much more.
+You get to create your schedule, choose whether you want to hire employees, or not, determine what tasks those employees carry out, dictate a growth strategy, allocate resources and funds, and so much more.

 If this excites you, you’re on the right track.